getlantern/lantern-roadmap/lep/DRAFT/005_KScope_Server.md

 6. Be able to cache kscope ads for future delivery to clients
 7. Implement the kscope algorithm

-This server could be implemented in Go using this go-based [Kaleidoscope] as a starting point.
+This server could be implemented in Go using this go-based [kscope library] as a starting point.
 Much like [waddell][], it could use [framed][] to provide a basic TCP-based protocol for communicating with clients.